erigontech/erigon/eth/stagedsync/README.md

 If the app is restarted in between stages, it restarts from the first stage.

-If the app is restared in the middle of the stage execution, it restarts from that stage, giving it the opportunity to complete.
+If the app is restarted in the middle of the stage execution, it restarts from that stage, giving it the opportunity to complete.

 ### How long do the stages take?